jan-dolejsi/vscode-extension-samples/webview-ts-node-sample/README.md

 - Using an NPM package in the webview view logic.
 - Simpler authoring of the HTML and CSS styles and quick preview.
 - Faster turn around view logic testing workflow using the [Debugger for Chrome extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)
+- Type-safe data exchange between the extension and the webview view logic (see the `State` class)

 ## Demo